mymakerofficial/time-companion/README.md

 A time tracking app.

 > [!CAUTION]
-> This project is currently under in early development and should not be used for daily time tracking.
+> This project is currently in early development and should not be used for daily time tracking.
 > Data may be lost at any point.

 ## Project Setup